kiith-sa/ICE/docsrc/tutorials/modding.rst

 Creating a weapon
 -----------------

-Weapons are stored in the ``weapons`` subdirectory of the mod directory.
+Weapons are stored in the ``weapons`` (by convention) subdirectory of the mod directory.
 A weapon fires *projectiles* (entities) in *bursts* of one or more projectiles.
 Each burst takes time to be fired and consumes 1 unit of ammo (which may be finite or infinite).
 When a weapon runs out of ammo, it can't fire for a specified *reload* period.

 To create a new weapon, you can create a file with the contents of the following example in the ``weapons`` directory.